Sid James: From 1947 to 1960

 He had begun working with Tony Hancock in 1954, in his BBC Radio series Hancock's Half Hour.
 Having seen him in The Lavender Hill Mob, it was the idea of Hancock's writers, Galton and Simpson, to cast James.
-He played a character with his own name (but having the invented middle name Balmoral) who was a petty criminal and would usually manage to con Hancock in some way, although the character eventually ceased to be Hancock's adversary.
+He played a character called Sid James (but having the invented middle name Balmoral) who was a petty criminal and would usually manage to con Hancock in some way, although the character eventually ceased to be Hancock's adversary.
 With the exception of James, the other regular cast members of the radio series were dropped when the series made the transition to television.
-His part in the show now greatly increased and many viewers came to think of Hancock and James as a double act.
+His part in the show now greatly increased, and many viewers came to think of Hancock and James as a double act.

 Feeling the format had become exhausted, Hancock decided to end his professional relationship with James at the end of the sixth television series in 1960.
 Although the two men remained friends, James was upset at his colleague's decision.
 The experience led to a shift away from the kind of roles for which he had become best known.
-He remained the lovable rogue but was keen to steer clear of criminal characters - in 1960 he turned down the part of Fagin in the original West End staging of Oliver! for that very reason.
-Galton and Simpson continued to write for both James and Hancock for a while, and the Sidney Balmoral James character resurfaced in the Citizen James (1960–1962) series.
-Sid James was now consistently taking the lead role in his television work.
-Taxi!
-(1963–64) was his next series.
-A comedy-drama rather than a sitcom, it was created by Ted Willis, but although it ran to two series, the programme was not particularly successful.
+He remained the lovable rogue but was keen to steer clear of criminal characters; in 1960 he turned down the part of Fagin in the original West End staging of Oliver! for that very reason.